jurgen178/esp32-mcp/README.md

 ### Connecting AI to the Physical World with Model Context Protocol

-This project that brings together two cutting-edge technologies: the Model Context Protocol (MCP) and Arduino Microcontroller.
+This project brings together two cutting-edge technologies: the Model Context Protocol (MCP) and Arduino Microcontroller.
 The result is an MCP server running directly on an Arduino Nano ESP32, allowing AI assistants control physical hardware in real-time.

 <br />